 Art minors include studio art, art history, Residential Design in Interior Design, and Graphic Design.
 Students interested in any of these minors must contact the Chair of the Department of Art prior to registering for classes.

+Honors Courses

-By invitation of the Honors Council; see Honors Program section of Undergraduate Catalog.
+By invitation of the Honors Council; see Junior and Senior Departmental Honors Program section of Undergraduate Catalog.

+Bachelor of Arts

+Studio Art, B.A.